markshames27/vibe-mockup/README.md

 ### Step 2: Move to User Flow Visualization
 Once your Lean Canvas is complete, the AI will help you map out the user journey.
 You'll identify the primary goal, list main steps, identify decision points, and create a Mermaid diagram visualization that renders as a beautiful flowchart.

-### Step 3: Generate Mockups
+### Step 3: Generate Mockups and Prototype
-With your user flow defined, the AI will create detailed mockup descriptions for each screen, including layout, components, interactions, and responsive behavior.
+With your user flow defined, the AI will create detailed mockup descriptions for each screen and build a fully interactive HTML prototype using Tailwind CSS and Alpine.js.
+You'll get working HTML files you can open in any browser, click through, and test immediately—no installation required.

 ### Step 4: Save Your Session
 At any point during the workflow, you can save your progress to GitHub by typing: